 In this series, I dig a little deeper into the meaning of psychological terms.
-This week’s term: psychodynamic psychotherapy
+This week’s term is psychodynamic psychotherapy.

 Psychodynamic psychotherapy is a type of talk therapy that does a deep dive into the past to help uncover what’s going on in the unconscious mind in order to figure out problems in the person’s life.
 It’s based on psychoanalytic therapy, but is less intensive, with a typical frequency of 1 or 2 sessions per week (as opposed to 4-5 per week for psychoanalysis).
 Sigmund Freud was a major theorist who contributed to this therapeutic approach.

 Maladaptive approaches, which are often unconscious, are seen as arising early in life, usually in early childhood.
 By uncovering and resolving the conflicts that led to the development of these maladaptive responses, symptoms are expected to improve.